 Combined Bus and Ferry from Bangkok to Koh Samet

 A much cheaper option, and some would argue no less comfortable or convenient than the private service, is a tour company minivan from Khao San Travel Mart.
 You can buy a combined bus and ferry ticket for a very low price, departing from Khao San Road.
 The bus / minivan will take you down to Rayong and the Ban Phe pier, then you already have your ticket to get on the ferry across to Koh Samet which is about a 30 minute ferry ride.
+Check the schedule and buy the ferry ticket online.
 The entire journey should take around 5 hours, and these buses usually leave in the morning from Bangkok.

 Minivan, Minibus and Bus Services from Bangkok to Koh Samet

-If you like the idea of traveling from Bangkok to Koh Samet by minivan you could pick up a minivan from Bangkok’s Eastern Bus Terminal (Ekkamai BTS-station).
+If you like the idea of traveling from Bangkok to Koh Samet by minivan you could pick up a minivan from Bangkok’s Eastern Bus Terminal (next to Ekkamai BTS-station).
 These also take you all the way to the ferry piers and offer another affordable option.
 Or, if you’re in the south of Bangkok you can go to the Southern Bus Terminal and get a minibus to Ban Phe.
-These usually leave approximately every two hours and cost a little more than the minivan option.
+These usually leave approximately every two hours and cost a little more than the minivan option from Eastern Bus Terminal.